kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 Importantly, this process avoids having to hallucinate a counterfactual.
 By rolling out many different trajectories from $s$, it avoids having to hallucinate “what if”s and instead directly receives environment feedback from its already strong guesses.

 Robotics has none of these luxuries in the real world.
-Given the state $s$ of a kitchen at the beginning of the task, we do not have the ability to easily perfectly replicate the clutter in the kitchen hundreds of times, nor do we have strong enough base models that we can reliably fully clean the kitchen with some nonzero success rate.
+Given the state $s$ of a messy kitchen at the beginning of a "clean the kitchen" task, we do not have the ability to easily perfectly replicate the clutter in the kitchen hundreds of times, nor do we have strong enough base models that we can reliably fully clean the kitchen with some nonzero success rate.

 Thus, we either need to leverage simulation, where we can reliably reconstruct $s$ arbitrarily many times (and suffer the sim to real gap), or we need to be able to hallucinate good quality answers to counterfactuals given only a single real rollout from a real state $s$.